shikharmittal04/epspy/README.rst

 License and citation
 --------------------

 The software is free to use on the MIT open source license.
-If you use the software then please consider citing `Mittal et al (2024) <https://arxiv.org/abs/2311.03447>`_.
+If you use the software then please consider citing `Mittal et al (2024) <https://arxiv.org/abs/2406.17031>`_.

 Contact
 -------

 In case of any confusion or suggestions for improvement please do not hesitate to contact me.

-.. rubric:: Footnotes

-.. [#f1] This package is not designed to do a Bayesian inference of parameters and neither does it include the model for galactic emissions.